pierre-dejoue/factorio-blueprints/README.md

 ## Database

 The script will store blueprints as JSON files in a folder referred to as the database.
-The default location of the database is folder `factorio-blueprints-db` located in the same direcotry as the Pyhon script.
+By default the database is located in `./factorio-blueprints-db` relatively to this repository.

 Blueprint books are stored as folders, containing one file per individual blueprint.

-Single blueprints (not part of a blueprint book) are stored in a special folder named `not-a-blueprint-book`.
+Single blueprints (not part of a blueprint book) are stored in a special folder named `Not a blueprint book`.

 It is advised to manage the database folder as a separate git repository.